Holding the Health Care System Accountable for Empowering Consumers

 NYHealth launched its Empowering Health Care Consumers priority area to address these challenges, supporting many projects to advance system improvements, practice innovations, and policy reforms.
 Currently, however, there is no standardized definition or set of metrics for consumer empowerment that has been widely adopted in the field.
 Without these, New York State lacks a baseline to establish benchmarks, set goals, and measure progress.
 In 2020, NYHealth awarded Catalyst for Payment Reform (CPR) a grant to develop the first-ever Consumer Empowerment Scorecard and assess the status of consumer-focused policies and practices statewide.

-Under this grant, CPR will develop the New York Consumer Empowerment Scorecard to assess policies and practices that promote patient engagement and information transparency.
-CPR will identify the domains and metrics for the scorecard, including on transparency; access; patient and care partner support; health system accountability and consumer protections; and consumer involvement/role in governance.
-CPR will then assemble an expert advisory committee comprising a mix of measurement experts and stakeholder group representatives, including NYHealth grantees and partners.
-It will also engage consumer representatives in focus group activities to inform the development of the scorecard.
-Based on this input, it will then oversee data collection; design the scorecard layout; and finalize and publish the scorecard.
-CPR and NYHealth will work together to disseminate the scorecard and engage a broad audience of stakeholders, including patients, payers, providers, policymakers, businesses, and the media.
-The New York Consumer Empowerment Scorecard can serve as a model and test case for other states to follow suit, providing future opportunities for states to benchmark progress against each other and share best practices.
+Under this grant, CPR developed the New York Consumer Empowerment Scorecard to assess policies and practices that promote patient engagement and information transparency.
+CPR identified the domains and metrics for the scorecard, including on transparency; access; patient and care partner support; health system accountability and consumer protections; and consumer involvement/role in governance.
+CPR then assembled an expert advisory committee comprising a mix of measurement experts and stakeholder group representatives, including NYHealth grantees and partners.
+It also engaged consumer representatives in focus group activities to inform the development of the scorecard.
+Based on this input, it then oversaw data collection; designed the scorecard layout; and finalized and published the scorecard.
+CPR and NYHealth worked together to disseminate the scorecard and engage a broad audience of stakeholders, including patients, payers, providers, policymakers, businesses, and the media.
+The New York Consumer Empowerment Scorecard served as a model and test case for other states to follow suit, providing future opportunities for states to benchmark progress against each other and share best practices.